Chaos Zero Nightmare: Chizuru Guide – Role, Rotation, Build

 What teams make Chizuru better

-In dual-DPS teams, the second damage unit is not there to replace her.
-The job is often to add fast hits, smoother pressure, and better resource feeding so Chizuru’s setup comes online sooner.
-This structure can feel better when the fight rewards tempo and your roster already has another efficient attacker.
+In dual-DPS teams, the second attacker is not a replacement.
+Its job is fast hits and resource feeding so Chizuru’s setup comes online sooner.
+This shines when the fight rewards tempo and your roster already has an efficient second attacker.

-In solo-DPS plus two supports teams, the goal is flexibility.
-You lean harder into buffing, enabling, or protecting Chizuru so the whole team plays around her burst cycle.
-This tends to be the cleaner version when you want her to be the clear focal point, especially in content where one properly prepared finisher matters more than broad team damage spread.
+In solo-DPS plus two supports teams, you buff, enable, and protect her so the whole team plays around her burst cycle.
+This is the cleaner choice when you want her as the clear focal point and one prepared finisher matters more than spread damage.

 Advertisement